 Not all property is treated the same.
-Growing up, my family always kept two types of dinerware.
-The fine china was used with great care, and typically was only brought out when we had guests or otherwise on formal occassions.
+Growing up, my family always kept two types of dinnerware.
+The fine china was used with great care, and typically was only brought out when we had guests or otherwise on formal occasions.
 My grandma cherished this dinnerware, and to break one was almost a sin in-and-of itself.

 But everyday meals didn’t call for that.
 Mama never had time to do the dishes, so every night, we’d eat on paper plates and plastic cups.
 When we were done, we threw them in the trash—out of sight and out of mind.

 If some women are fine china, other women must be paper plates.

 Privileged women are far from innocent, however they are framed.
 Every woman has internalized what kind of dinnerware she is.
 Knowing that they can rely on innocence and care from (white) men, cis white women often serve as pretexts (and initiators) for racial and sexual violence against people of color and trans women.

 The most prominent example of this is Emmett Till, a fourteen-year-old black boy who was lynched in 1955 for allegedly whistling at a white woman.
 The white woman in question has recently admitted that she made it all up.

 White women have weaponized whiteness against Black men and other men of color in a way that exploits racist cultural ideas of criminality.

 These images of black folks (and in particular, black men) as sexually aggressive, and thus prompting extreme violence, are by no means new.
 The Birth of a Nation, released in 1915, depicts a white woman throwing herself off a cliff to avoid implied rape at the hands of a black man.